-Drew Barrymore is an American actress, talk show host, and businesswoman from the Barrymore family of actors.
-She has received various accolades including a Golden Globe Award and nominations for Emmy Awards and a British Academy Film Award.
-In 2023, she was recognized as one of Time's 100 most influential people in the world.
-Her career spans across acting, hosting, and entrepreneurial ventures.
+Drew Barrymore is an American actress, talk show host, and businesswoman, hailing from the renowned Barrymore family of actors.
+She has garnered numerous accolades, including a Golden Globe Award, and has been nominated for several Emmy Awards and a British Academy Film Award.
+Recognized for her influence, Time magazine named her one of the 100 most influential people in the world in 2023, solidifying her status as a prominent figure in entertainment and beyond.

-In 1980, Stephen King's Firestarter novel was released.
-Drew Barrymore starred in its film adaptation in 1984.
+In 1980, Stephen King's novel Firestarter was published, which was later adapted into a film starring Drew Barrymore in 1984.

 On November 20, 1982, Drew Barrymore became the youngest person to host Saturday Night Live at seven years of age.

-In 1982, Drew Barrymore achieved fame as a child actress with her breakout role in E.T. the Extra-Terrestrial, launching her career.
+In 1982, Drew Barrymore achieved fame as a child actress with her breakout role in the film E.T. the Extra-Terrestrial.

 In 1984, Drew Barrymore's parents, John Drew Barrymore and Jaid Barrymore, divorced.